microsoft/playwright/docs/src/navigations.md

 // Using waitForNavigation with a callback prevents a race condition
-// between clicking and waiting for a navigation. page.waitForNavigation(() -> { // Waits for the next navigation page.click("a"); // Triggers a navigation after a timeout });
+// between clicking and waiting for a navigation. page.waitForNavigation(() -> { // Waits for the next navigation page.click("div.delayed-navigation"); // Triggers a navigation after a timeout });
 ```